zharry/Finger-Dance-Revolution/README.md

 	 * 			If it's CT
 	 * 				- button represents the current time
 	 * 				- y is not processed
      *          If it's SC
      *              - button represents Player 1 score
      *              - y represents Player 2 score
-	 */
+     *          If it's SS
+     *              - both btton and y are not processed */

 ### Quick Launch Raspberry Pi Command